highmobility/vss-graphql-client-swift/README.md

 2. click `Edit Scheme...` from the target-selection menu from top left
 3. choose `CodeGenerator` as the target
 4. navigate to `Run > Arguments`
-5. add the 2 required arguments
+5. add the 2 required arguments to `Arguments Passed on Launch`
     - schema file path as `-i {vss_schema_file_path}`
     - output folder path as `-o {models_output_folder_path}`